ChristineKitchens/Credit_Risk_Analysis/README.md

 ![Results of Easy Ensemble Classification with AdaBoosting](images/results_ada_boost.png)
 ## Summary
-- Of the 4 resampling machine learning models, the SMOTEENN combination resampling performed best.
-Precision scores were comparable across all 4 resampling models, but the SMOTEENN model had the highest recall score, both overall and for each potential target outcome.
-The balanced accuracy score for the SMOTEENN model was 0.789, compared to the 0.603-0.662 range of accuracy scores for the other models.
+- Of the 4 resampling machine learning models, it's challenging to identify one model that clearly outperformed the others.
+Some precision scores were comparable across the board, but more variance was seen in the recall scores.
+Some had high overall recall scores compared to others, but then their individual high-risk and low-risk scores would be below other candidate models.
+Looking at the imbalanced accuracy scores (a measure of overall precision/recall score tradeoffs), the naive random oversampling model performed the best of it's cohort.
 - Of the 2 ensemble models, the easy ensemble model with AdaBoosting outperformed the random forest model across all metrics.
+However, both ensemble models outperformed the resampling models.
 - Across all 6 machine learning models, the AdaBoosted easy ensemble by and far performed best and should be the one selected for use.

 ## Resources